Laurel Cemetery

 Defunct cemetery in Maryland, U.S.

 Laurel Cemetery was a former African-American cemetery in Baltimore, Maryland.
 For over one hundred years, the cemetery became the final resting place of thousands of citizens from Maryland's African-American community.
 After falling into disrepair, the cemetery land was purchased by developers and a shopping center was built overtop.
+The site has been listed on the National Register of Historic Places.

 History

 In 1851, land was purchased from Thomas Burgan Jr. for use as a cemetery.
 Laurel Cemetery was incorporated shortly thereafter as the first nondenominational cemetery for African-Americans in Baltimore.
 By 1881, the cemetery covered 28 acres.
 That year, the cemetery was badly damaged when a cyclone hit Baltimore during the 1881 Atlantic hurricane season.

 Throughout the 1880s, the cemetery was the site of a series of notable grave-robbing incidents conducted by several of the cemetery's grave diggers.
 By the 1920s, the cemetery began to fall into disrepair.
 In 1958, the site was purchased by a developer despite objections from the community.
 When developers bought the site, the remains of the cemetery's residents were to be moved.
 Later research found that developers largely did not comply with requirements to relocate the remains.
 It is estimated that the remains of between 18,000 and 40,000 internments at Laurel Cemetery remain under the Belair Edison Crossing Shopping center that now occupies the site.